 - Weak flow of urine and urine flow that starts and stops

 Having these symptoms does not mean you have BPH or prostate cancer.
 Other conditions have similar symptoms.
 Your doctor can help you determine the root of your problem and if a prostatectomy is the recommended treatment.

 Your doctors at Rush will discuss your options and work with you to determine the best surgical choice.

 We offer robotic-assisted prostate surgery.
 This procedure gives your urologist additional precision to spare vital nerves and reduce the most common prostate treatment side effects of incontinence and erectile dysfunction.
 Robotic surgery leaves six one-centimeter incisions on the abdomen.

 - Expertise in minimally invasive surgery: Rush University Medical Center was one of the first hospitals in Chicago to use the da Vinci Surgical System for robotic prostatectomy.
 Our specially-trained experts have treated more than 1,000 prostate cancer patients with this advanced surgical technology, which offers a minimally invasive alternative to open prostate surgery.

 - Nationally ranked excellence: U.S. News & World Report named the urology program at Rush University Medical Center as a high performing program.

-- Minimized side effects of treatments: The minimaly invasive approaches to prostatectomy, including robotic and laparascopic techniques, reduce the risk of erectle dysfunction and incontinence that can occur with open prostatectomy.
+- Minimized side effects of treatments: The minimaly invasive approaches to prostatectomy, including robotic and laparoscopic techniques, reduce the risk of erectile dysfunction and incontinence that can occur with open prostatectomy.
 It also minimizes your pain and shortens your hospital stay